JohJohan/python-scrape/README.md

 python-scrape

-Run scraper.py to get results
+Run `python scraper.py` to do a request and get results in console.